How to renew your car insurance in 2024

 How to shop for new car insurance

 It’s also important to consider a company’s reputation for customer service, its complaints record and its financial stability.
 Consumers can get visibility into insurance companies they may be considering from respected third-party data – such as J.D.
-Power’s Auto Claims Satisfaction report, the National Association of Insurance Commissioners’ complaint data and AM Best credit ratings.
+Power’s annual U.S. Auto Claims Satisfaction Study, the National Association of Insurance Commissioners (NAIC) Complaint Index, and AM Best credit ratings.

-Should you look to adjust your insurance at renewal?
+Should you adjust your insurance coverage at renewal?

-If you need to save money, you could think about reducing your coverage to your state’s minimum.
-Each state has different requirements, but most require a certain amount of liability insurance, called the state minimum – commonly 25/50/25.
-This will cover bodily injury and property damage you cause to others in an accident, but only up to the limits.
-This type of insurance is the most basic and doesn’t pay for damages to your car or any injuries you suffer in an accident.
+If you need to save money, you could reduce your coverage to your state’s minimum.
+Each state has different requirements, but most require a certain amount of liability insurance, called the state minimum, commonly 25/50/25.
+This will cover bodily injury and property damage you cause to others in an accident but not provide coverage for your own losses.
+What's more, the state-mandated minimum amount of insurance is unlikely to be sufficient if you're in a major at-fault accident.
+Experts recommend carrying liability coverage with limits of 100/300/100/

 When should you not renew a policy?